What these terms cover: These are the terms and conditions on which we supply products to you, whether these are goods or services.

 A Deposit of 25% of the total cost of your kitchen and installation upon placing your order with us;

-A Second Stage Payment of 50% of the total cost of your kitchen and installation 14 days prior to the date first agreed for our surveyor’s visit to the site;
+A Second Stage Payment of 50% of the total cost of your kitchen and installation 16 weeks prior to the final fit date first agreed for our surveyor’s visit to the site;

 A Final Stage Payment of 25% of the total cost of your kitchen and installation at least 14 days prior to delivery of your kitchen